ctigrisht/JMail.NET/README.md

 # JMail.NET (WIP)
-A simple to implement JSON based alternative to Emails.
+A simple to implement JSON based alternative to Emails and SMTP.

 ## Setup
 Add a TXT DNS record on your root domain name containing the IP:PORT combination of your Relay